 As the end user, you probably haven’t noticed automotive translations, and that’s how it should be.
 If you notice that a text is a translation, something has gone wrong somewhere.

-Billions are spent worldwide on automotive translations and one of the main aims is that every text sounds like it was created in that language.
-Aside from the cost of inaccurate translations that cause delays, there are safety implications to documents containing terminology or factual mistakes.
+Companies spend billions worldwide on automotive translations.
+One of the main aims is that every text sounds like it was created in that language.
+Aside from the cost of poor translations that cause delays, there are safety implications to documents containing terminology or factual mistakes.

-Companies in the automotive industry need a translation supplier that they can trust, and one that has the global expertise to support wherever and whenever you need it.
+Companies in the automotive industry need a translation supplier that they can trust.
+They need one that has the global expertise to support wherever and whenever you need it.

 If you have an upcoming automotive translation project, speak to one of our team about how one of our bespoke translation workflows can help you.
 Alternatively, fill in the form below and we’ll be in touch.